-Bryan Christiansen is in his first season as the head swimming coach for Frostburg after being hired from a national search in September.
+Bryan Christiansen is in his second season as the head swimming coach for Frostburg after being hired from a national search in September of 2018.

 Christiansen was named the assistant coach of John Carroll University's swim teams in 2017, where he was part of the coaching staff that was named the Ohio Athletic Conference Women's Staff of the Year for the 2018 season, while leading both the men's and women's to the 2018 OAC Championship.

 During his tenure with John Carroll, Christiansen coached 19 conference champions, and both Men's and Women's Divers of the Year.
 JCU also set seven OAC records, 13 varsity records and had two NCAA All-Americans.

 Prior to his tenure with JCU, Christiansen served as an assistant coach at SUNY New Paltz from 2015-2017.
 He was part of a coaching staff that led their teams to second place finishes in the 2016 and 2017 SUNY Athletic Conference, coached eight conference champions while setting three SUNYAC records, 14 varsity records and 13 pool records.
 The SUNY New Paltz swimming teams both went undefeated in the 2016-2017 season.